• Vivamus lobortis

 1858 Thomas G. James (owner), John de Pass, Mars Buckley, Alfred Karis, Henry Hart, David Prophet, Edward Harley (occupiers) .

-By 1873 the ownership was as follows - 81 (now 37) C Sutherland 82 and 83 Mrs Proud 84 G Button, 85 and 86 I Mercer.
+By 1873 the ownership was as follows - 81 (now 37) C Sutherland, 82 and 83 Mrs Proud, 84 G Button, 85 and 86 I Mercer.

 • Description:

-The stables at the rear of 39 Dalgety Street was originally at the rear of the property at 37 Dalgety Street and were erected before 1873: possibly the 'Coach House' mentioned in the 1859 rate book.
-This red brick building features cream brick quoining and highlight courses below the eaves, between the two levels and on the chimney.
+The Coach House is a red brick building featuring cream brick quoining and highlight courses below the eaves, between the two levels and on the chimney.
 The main slate roof is a gabled hip with a protruding front gable featuring half timbering, a finial and curved cream brick courses.
-A corner tower has a slate pyramid roof and is a prominent element in the composition.(Information from Nigel Lewis St Kilda Conservation study)
+A corner tower has a slate pyramid roof and is a prominent element in the composition.

 • History: